 - Better Together

 - Community Conference and 5 Habits of the Heart

 - Mind, Body, and Spirit Workshop Series

 The Amazing Faiths Dinners Project

-Spring 2013 Amazing Faiths Dinner
+Fall 2014 Amazing Faiths Project Dinner Dialogue

 The Amazing Faiths Project is a movement that brings together people from all religious traditions as well as those with no religious affiliation for fellowship and friendship.
 The cornerstone event of the Project is the Dinner Dialogue.

 The Dinner Dialogues bring people together to learn about the beliefs and faith traditions of others through exploration and dialogue.
-These events foster an atmosphere of mutual respect and understanding, and enable all invovled to stand as a witness for tolerance, respect, and understanding.
+These events foster an atmosphere of mutual respect and understanding, and enable all involved to stand as a witness for tolerance, respect, and understanding.